semgrep/semgrep-docs/docs/deepsemgrep.md

 Test the example in the [Playground](https://semgrep.dev/s/emjin:dangerous-taint).

-Taint analysis is not strictly intraprocedural.
-In this example, `still_user_input` is returned by another function, `read_input`, which calls `get_user_input`, but Semgrep understands that `still_user_input` is also tainted.
-Semgrep can perform very basic interprocedural taint analysis through simple wrapper functions.

-Semgrep could be mislead.
+Comparing DeepSemgrep to Semgrep, Semgrep could be mislead in this example.
 If `read_input` was in another file, it would be impossible for Semgrep to know that `read_input` had called `get_user_input`.
 Of course, the rule could include `read_input` as another source, but if wrappers are being written frequently this might not be a good approach.

-With DeepSemgrep, the taint rule can track calls to `get_user_input` over multiple hops in multiple files.
+With DeepSemgrep, the taint rule can track calls to `get_user_input` over multiple jumps in multiple files.
 It can also handle more complicated situations with sources and sinks.
 Since DeepSemgrep rules are just Semgrep rules, the normal taint documentation is a good explanation of those.

 ## Appendix

+### Difference between DeepSemgrep and join mode

+DeepSemgrep is different from [join mode](https://semgrep.dev/docs/experiments/join-mode/overview/), which also allows you to perform interfile analyses by letting you join on the metavariable matches in separate rules.

 ### Future development of DeepSemgrep

-We have more ideas for interfile features (for instance, a generalization of join mode), and we’re excited to hear what’s on your mind.
-As people explore the limits of DeepSemgrep, we want to know what they’re failing to express.
-We believe that interfile type inference, constant propagation, and taint analysis combined allow users to express most restrictions on a program and enforce them quickly.
+We’re excited to hear what’s on your mind.
+As users explore the limits of DeepSemgrep, we want to know what they’re failing to express.
+We believe that interfile type inference, constant propagation, and taint tracking combined allow users to express most restrictions on a program and enforce them quickly.

 ### Supported languages

-DeepSemgrep now supports Ruby and Java.
+DeepSemgrep now supports Java and Ruby.

-### Difference between DeepSemgrep and join mode

-DeepSemgrep is different from [join mode](https://semgrep.dev/docs/experiments/join-mode/overview/), which also allows you to perform interfile analyses by letting you join on the metavariable matches in separate rules.